thesis-perl/perl/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
-  Mentor.me (Name Pending)
+  Codify (Name Pending)

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  Mentor.me is a one of a kind website designed to connect professional coding tutors to students looking to learn or improve their coding abilities.
+  Codify is a one of a kind website designed to connect professional coding tutors to students looking to learn or improve their coding abilities.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.